ydataai/ydata-profiling/docsrc/source/pages/great_expectations_integration.rst

 An *Expectation Suite* is simply a set of Expectations.
 You can create Expectation Suites by writing out individual statements, such as the one above, or by automatically generating them based on profiler results.

-Pandas Profiling provides a simple ``get_expectation_suite()`` method that returns a Great Expectations ``ExpectationSuite`` object which contains a set of Expectations.
+Pandas Profiling provides a simple ``to_expectation_suite()`` method that returns a Great Expectations ``ExpectationSuite`` object which contains a set of Expectations.

-**Pre-requisites**: In order to run the ``get_expectation_suite()`` method, you will need to install Great Expectations:
+**Pre-requisites**: In order to run the ``to_expectation_suite()`` method, you will need to install Great Expectations:
 `pip install great_expectations`

-If you would like to use the additional features such as saving the Suite and building Data Docs, you will also need to configure a Great Expectations Data Context by running ``great_expectations init``.
+If you would like to use the additional features such as saving the Suite and building Data Docs, you will also need to configure a Great Expectations Data Context by running ``great_expectations init`` while in your project directory.

 .. code-block:: python